celery/celery/docs/getting-started/first-steps-with-celery.rst

 Application
 ===========

-The first thing you need is a Celery instance, which is called the Celery application or just "app" for short.
-Since this instance is used as the entry-point for everything you want to do in Celery, like creating tasks and managing workers, it must be possible for other modules to import it.
+The first thing you need is a Celery instance.
+We call this the *Celery application* or just *app* for short.
+As this instance is used as the entry-point for everything you want to do in Celery, like creating tasks and managing workers, it must be possible for other modules to import it.